21 Analytics logo

 Encoding

 While the human-readable format of PayString might seem like an advantage, it is not.
 Having a human-readable format lends itself to reuse, which is not always desirable.
-A beneficiary VASP might want to restrict the validity of a URL to one time due to their risk assessments.
+A beneficiary VASP might want to restrict the validity of a URL to one time due to its risk assessments.
 A human-readable format also opens up the possibility of nefarious substitutions like this one: bȯb$digitalwallet.com.
 Note the tiny dot on the letter ‘o’!
 This is a common attack when using URLs on the web, and although we think it is harder to pull off in this use case, we felt that the upside of a human-readable format did not outweigh the potential security risk.

 Interactivity and Fallbacks

-The conversion of a PayString into an URL involves an interactive protocol between the originator VASP and the beneficiary VASP.
+The conversion of a PayString into a URL involves an interactive protocol between the originator VASP and the beneficiary VASP.
 While simple and supporting a fallback mechanism in case the interactive protocol is unavailable or fails, it is undeniably an additional complexity.
-With LNURL, the originator simply decodes the LNURL from which it will arrive immediately on the final URL.
+With an LNURL, the originator simply decodes the LNURL from which it will arrive immediately on the final URL.
 No interactivity is required, nor secondary fallbacks.

 Adoption